adrianlshaw/LightVerifier/README.md

 If you haven't already, then enable the TPM in the BIOS of the device and then take ownership using **tpm_takeownership**.
-Then proceed to make the AIK using the following commands from the tpm-quote-tools package:
+Then proceed to make the Attestation Identity Key (AIK) using the following commands from the included tpm-quote-tools package:

 ```bash
 $ tpm_mkuuid aik.uuid